please-build/java-rules/README.md

 Then add this to your `.plzconfig`:
 ```
-#.plzconfig
 [Parse]
 PreloadSubincludes = @java_rules//build_defs:java
 ```
-Alternatively if you don't want to use Java everywhere, you may add `subinclude("@java_rules//build_defs:java")` to each BUILD file that uses the Java rules.
+Alternatively, if you're not using Java everywhere, you may add `subinclude("@java_rules//build_defs:java")` to each BUILD individually.

 ## Toolchain
 By default, Please will use the JDK on the path.
 Optionally, you may use `java_toolchain()` to manage your JDK: